gialmisi/homepage/README.md

-# Personal webpage with Material for MkDocs
+# Personal webpage built with Material for MkDocs
 This repository contains the contents and tools to build my own personal website.
 A lot of the contents is generated using templates and data stored in YAML files.
 This makes updating the contents easy.
 Modifying